RedstoneCoreDev/RedstoneCoreDev.github.io/README.md

 - **assets/fonts**: A directory containing custom font files to enhance the typography of the Boogle page.
 - **assets/icons**: A directory for icon files used in the UI, such as buttons and other elements.

-## Getting Started

-To get started with Boogle, simply clone the repository and open the `index.html` file in your web browser.
-You can customize the styles and scripts to make it your own!

 ## Contributing

 Feel free to contribute to the Boogle project by adding new features, improving styles, or enhancing functionality.
 Since this project is for fun, creativity is encouraged!